harsha-kadekar/harsha-kadekar.github.io/movies.md

 * **Doctor** - An army doctor teams up with ex fiance's family to rescue kidnapped niece.
 * **Dejavu** - Things happen as written by a writer in his story.
 * **Kamali from Nadukkaveri** - A girl from village wants to study in IIT
+* **Raththam** - A retired journalist comes back to journalism to solve his friends murder.
+* **Por Thozhil** - A newly appointed DySP  is teamed with an experienced police officer for solving a serial murder case.

 ## Malayalam
 * **Action Hero Biju** – One of the best cop movie.
 Just show the life of cop, no need to put some masala and all to glamorize it.
 Just a normal life itself is worth a great story.
 This movie shows it.